-Jesus Christ, the one who is true God and true man, is now the sovereign Lord of the universe, and everyone who belongs to him will share in his glory.
+Jesus Christ, the one who is true God and true man,

+is now the sovereign Lord of the universe,

+and everyone who belongs to him will share in his glory.

-Conclusion: Work Out Your Salvation with Fear and Trembling (12-13)
+Conclusion (12-13)

-Therefore, Paul is saying, if this is the sort of God and Savior that you have, keep working out your salvation with fear and trembling because God will accomplish his good purposes-and he is the one who is at work in you.
+Therefore, Paul is saying, if this is the sort of God and Savior that you have, keep working out your salvation with fear and trembling because God will accomplish his good purposes-- and he is the one who is at work in you.